 Official commissioning of the Naval Administration Towing Tank, the first in Russia and the sixth in the world research institution performing ship model tests to find engine power requirements for specified speeds and hull lines with the least power requirements.

-On March 8, Emperor Alexander III accompanied by royal family members and high-ranking officers of the Naval Administration visits and closely inspects the Towing Tank.
+On March 8, Emperor Alexander III accompanied by royal family members and

 It is officially assumed to be the Krylov Centre foundation date.